owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongEditor.md

 ![](../../../images/song-tags.png)

 To add tags to the lyrics place the cursor before each section and type the tag name to identify the section.
-For example, at the start is 'Verse 1'.
+For example, at the start is `Verse 1`.
 Note that after you type the tag it becomes bold and shaded.
 Case is not important when typing the section tags.
-Screen Monkey will not care if you type verse 1 or Verse 1.
+Screen Monkey will not care if you type `verse 1` or `Verse 1`.
 It will recognize the tag either way.

 ![](../../../images/song-edit-words-sequence.png)